akka/akka/akka-contrib/docs/cluster-singleton.rst

 reasonable means.
 Some corner cases are eventually resolved by configurable timeouts.

 You access the singleton actor with ``actorFor`` using the names you have specified when creating the ClusterSingletonManager.
-You can subscribe to cluster ``LeaderChanged`` events to keep track of which node it is supposed to be running on.
+You can subscribe to cluster ``LeaderChanged`` or ``RoleLeaderChanged`` events to keep track of which node it is supposed to be running on.
 Alternatively the singleton actor may broadcast its existence when it is started.

 An Example
 ----------